 ‘Liar’s Dice’ found a flourish of interest again once it was featured in the ‘Pirates of the Caribbean’ movie series.
 The game is played with each player having five dice, plus a cup that conceals their roll from the other players.

 Players roll their dice at the start of a game, should any dice land on top of one another, then that particular roll needs to be taken again.
 Once all players have rolled their dice, they must be kept concealed, thus the use of the cup.
-Players than make bids on how the value of dice as a whole.
+Players then make bids on how the value of dice as a whole.
 For example, a player declaring that there are ‘two 3’s’ is stating that there at least two dice showing a 3.
-The player can either continuing playing, or challenge that particular player.
+The player can either continuing playing or challenge that particular player.
 Should they have the dice described, or more, then the player who made the initial challenge will lose a die.

 Only the current bid can be challenged, and can you can only challenge players during your turn.
 The game continues until only one player remains.